NTIG-Uppsala/elevhalsa-skylt/documentation.md

 ### Step 2 - install WSL Ubuntu

-- Go to the control panel → Program → Programs and feautures → Activate or deactivate Windows-features
+- Go to the Control Panel → Programs → Programs and Feautures → Turn Windows features on or off

 - Check the Windows-subsystem box (commonly found at the bottom) and press OK.
 Windows will prompt a restart and press restart